How Do Credit Monitoring Services Work?

 - Check your bank balances and credit card statements regularly for purchases you don’t recognize.

 - Take advantage of your free credit reports from the three credit reporting agencies to review credit activity.
-Usually, you are entitled to a free report once a year, but the agencies are offering free weekly reports through the end of 2023 as a response to the pandemic.
+Usually, you are entitled to a free report once a year.
 You can access your reports through AnnualCreditReport.com.

 - Monitor your credit score for free through a service offered by your credit card or a personal finance website.
 That allows you to watch for unusual changes.